 Our industry’s cyclical pattern of tension and slack has become familiar to many of us.
 Freight volumes (demand) and active supply (trucks, drivers, trains, and containers) seek balance, but often fall somewhere across the balance spectrum.
 Currently, we are early in a shift from high tension to low.
 As such, there are several new trends to keep an eye on as we move into the second half of 2019.
 You can read the most up-to-date blog post here.

-Below, we explore 9 trends that will influence the truckload market in 2019.
+Below, we explore 9 trends that will influence the truckload market in early 2019.

 1. Carriers accepting freight strategically

 Lately, I’ve found the earnings releases for public truckload and less than truckload (LTL) carriers to show something rather interesting.
 Many of them cite increased yield.
 Even as the market softens from last year, carriers continue to strategically accept the freight that allows them to have more revenue generating miles and hours because this leads to more loads per truck (essentially creating capacity), greater pay for drivers (if they’re paid per mile), and ultimately a higher profit.

 2. Truckload fleets are growing

 While it’s hard to discern exactly how much more capacity is available today, various reports all support the idea that both trucking jobs and truck sales—for both replacement and incremental growth—have increased.

 The level of orders for new truckload trailers has been strong.
 Even better news is that these trailers are not going to private or dedicated fleets.
 They’re entering the general market.

 Carriers with trailer pools are also striving to get more loads per tractor, which in turn increases available capacity.
 By increasing the ratio of trailers to tractors, they’re able to achieve this goal.
 Of course, these types of initiatives require shippers and consignees that have little dwell time and keep trailers moving.
 Keeping drivers and trailers moving is pivotally important to this process.